-The Atlantic is the most important fishing area within the EU, as approximately 80 per cent of all catches in the EU comes from this area.
-Figure 8: Catches in major EU fishing areas (tonnes live weight) shows the distribution of total EU catches among the major fishing areas, pinpointing the north-east Atlantic as the single most important fishing area.
+The Atlantic is the most important fishing area in the EU accounting for approximately 80 per cent of all catches in the EU.
+Figure 8: Catches in major EU fishing areas (tonnes live weight) shows the distribution of total EU catches among the major fishing areas, pinpointing the North-East Atlantic as the single most important fishing area.

 Fishing affects fish stocks directly.
-Marine ecosystems are affected at a 'higher level' by anthropogenic causes, leading to global warming, which in its turn affects the reproduction capacity of stocks and leads to changes in species composition as warmwater species move northward21.
+Marine ecosystems are affected at a 'higher level' by anthropogenic causes, leading to global warming, which in its turn affects the reproduction capacity of stocks and leads to changes in species composition as hot water species move northward.

-Marine ecosystem concerns have been expressed in the Bergen Declaration22:
+Marine ecosystem concerns are expressed in the Bergen Declaration: